NicolaMagnabosco/GoogleDrive_Uploader_NET/README.md

 ## Authentication
 Change the content of the 'client_secret'json' file included in the project with the content of the JSON file you downloaded.
 This step is necessary in order to make the app get the credentials from your account.

+## Importing the project
+When importing the project on VS the refereces must be stored; building and starting the application should automatically solve the problem.